postmanlabs/labs-docs/_posts/01_postman/09_monitors/2017-05-04-pricing_monitors.md

 Each Postman user gets 1,000 monitoring calls for free per month.
 Each Postman Pro or Enterprise team gets 10,000 free requests per month.
 The first month starts the day you send your first monitoring request, or when you set up a monthly block for your team.

 Teams on the free Pro trial cannot go beyond this limit.
-If you are on the free trial, you will have to wait for the next monitoring billing cycle to get another 10,000 requests.

 ### For paid teams